deanrad/rxfx/react/README.md

 Equivalent to useMemo(producer, []).
 Makes the stability more readable.

 ### useStableCallback
 Equivalent to useCallback(producer, []).
 Makes the  stability more readable.

+### useSubject
+Exposes each latest value of an RxJS `BehaviorSubject` to React, rerendering when it changes.

+### useObservable
+Exposes each latest value of an RxJS `Observable` to React, rerendering when it changes, subscribing on mount, and unsubscribing on unmount.

+### useMyMountEvent
+Returns a stable Promise for when a component has mounted, suitable for passing down to child components.